Login Sign in

 Medications used to treat CHF in dogs include:

-Furosemide: This diuretic acts on the kidneys to promote the elimination of water, removing fluid that has pooled in the lungs and elsewhere in the body.
+Furosemide: This diuretic helps the kidneys eliminate water, removing fluid that has pooled in the lungs and elsewhere.
 Successful treatment requires carefully balancing the need to remove excess fluid with the need to prevent dehydration.

-Pimobendan: This oral medication improves heart function by improving contractions within the heart (helping the heart beat more strongly) and dilating blood vessels (allowing blood to flow through the body more easily).
+Pimobendan: This oral medication improves heart function by helping the heart beat more strongly and dilating blood vessels.

 Enalapril: This oral medication helps to dilate blood vessels and slows the progression of heart enlargement.

-Pimobendan, enalapril, and furosemide are available as FDA approved drugs, and, when appropriate for your dog as determined by your veterinarian, compounded forms.
+These medications are available as FDA approved drugs, and also as compounded drugs.
 If you have trouble giving your dog capsules or tablets, these medications may be available in alternate dose forms, such as soft chews or oral liquids, that can be made by a compounding pharmacy for easier administration.

 In emergency situations, additional drugs may also be used.
 However, most dogs are treated and maintained long-term on a combination of furosemide, pimobendan, and enalapril.